 Other Marines jumped up and began shooting at the North Vietnamese soldiers darting back through the ruins to another tower farther south.

-UPI correspondent Alvin Webb Jr., who has been covering the battle from the start, sent out the following dispatch: It is nine blocks from where I am sitting on the south gate of the wall around the Citadel.
+UPI correspondent Alvin Webb Jr., who has been covering the Battle of Hue from the start, sent out the following dispatch: It is nine blocks from where I am sitting on the south gate of the wall around the Citadel.
 It may become the bloodiest nine blocks for the men of the United States Marine Corps since that other war in Korea when they fought and died in the streets of Seoul.

 “Seoul was tough,” an old top sergeant who was there told me a few minutes ago.
 “But this – well, it’s something else.”